dotnet/docs-aspire/docs/includes/file-new-aspire.md

-## Create the template solution
+## Create the .NET Aspire template

-To create a new .NET Aspire Starter Application template solution, you can use either Visual Studio or the .NET CLI.
+To create a new .NET Aspire Starter Application, you can use either Visual Studio or the .NET CLI.

 ### [Visual Studio](#tab/visual-studio)